almereyda/awesome-starred/README.md

 - [wkhtmltopdf/wkhtmltopdf](https://github.com/wkhtmltopdf/wkhtmltopdf) - Convert HTML to PDF using Webkit (QtWebKit)
 - [gobby/gobby](https://github.com/gobby/gobby) - Gobby collaborative editor
 - [gerbera/gerbera](https://github.com/gerbera/gerbera) - UPnP Media Server for 2021: Stream your digital media through your home network and consume it on all kinds of UPnP supporting devices 📱💻📺
-- [wwmm/pulseeffects](https://github.com/wwmm/pulseeffects) - Limiter, compressor, reverberation, equalizer and auto volume effects for Pulseaudio applications
+- [wwmm/easyeffects](https://github.com/wwmm/easyeffects) - Limiter, compressor, convolver, equalizer and auto volume and many other plugins for PipeWire applications
 - [FlaxEngine/FlaxEngine](https://github.com/FlaxEngine/FlaxEngine) - Flax Engine – multi-platform 3D game engine
 - [hosseinmoein/DataItem](https://github.com/hosseinmoein/DataItem) - This is an interpretation and implementation of dependency graph by which you can implement many analytical models, such as alpha and risk models.
 - [ThoAppelsin/virtual-window](https://github.com/ThoAppelsin/virtual-window) - My BSc final project; a proof-of-concept augmented reality software that tracks the head of the user via an ordinary laptop camera, projects the 3D scene behind accordingly onto the screen, and creates the illusion of a window to that 3D world behind.